Spoiler alert: It’s not even close. You should save for retirement first.

 Here are four reasons to prioritize your retirement savings over your child’s college savings and not give in to the temptation to withdraw from your retirement account to pay for college:

-1. You can’t borrow for retirement
+- You can’t borrow for retirement.

 If you use your retirement nest egg to fund college for one or more children, you could be left working well past your desired retirement date.
 Students have options to borrow for college.
-You don’t have that option for retirement.
+You don’t have that option for retirement. - You may incur a penalty and/or pay taxes for early withdrawal on retirement savings.

 Those not yet 59½ years old may incur a 10% early withdrawal penalty in addition to being required to pay taxes on the distribution.
-Consult with your tax advisor or retirement plan company to make sure you understand any penalties or taxes that may apply to withdrawing from your IRA or 401(k) for college costs.
+Consult with your tax advisor or retirement plan company to make sure you understand any penalties or taxes that may apply to withdrawing from your IRA or 401(k) for college costs. - Withdrawing for college will likely occur at a critical juncture.

 Over the past 15-20 years, you may have begun to establish a nice retirement nest egg.
 With another 15-20 years before you retire, you can now more accurately estimate how much you will have saved for retirement.
-With your peak earnings years beginning to wane and the retirement finish line coming into sight, this is the time to increase retirement savings, not erode them.
+With your peak earnings years beginning to wane and the retirement finish line coming into sight, this is the time to increase retirement savings, not erode them. - You can’t control someone else’s college experience or when (or if) the money will be repaid.

 Although it’s difficult to imagine for our children, not all students have successful college careers.
 Putting your retirement savings at risk or depleting your nest egg without any solid expectation of repayment could derail years of good savings and potentially endanger your retirement.
 While you cannot predict the future of your child’s academic success, you do know and understand your own future financial needs better than anyone else.